Fractures of the Orbit in Children

 Your child’s eye care provider will do a complete evaluation of your child’s eye.

 Some fractures don’t have to be treated right away.
 Your child’s eye care provider may suggest waiting until the swelling and bruising goes away before treating it.
-Double vision may go away on its own in 3 to 4 days.
+Double vision may go away on its own in a few days.

-If your child has a severe fracture, he or she may need surgery.
-Your child may also need surgery if the fracture affects his or her eye.
-Your child may have surgery right away or several days after he or she gets hurt.
+If your child has a severe fracture, they may need surgery.
+Your child may also need surgery if the fracture affects their eye.
+Your child may have surgery right away or several days after they get hurt.

 What are possible complications of an orbital fracture in a child?

 Orbital fractures may cause serious eye injuries.
-These are medical emergencies that need to be evaluated and possibly treated right away.
+These are medical emergencies that need to be looked at and treated right away.

 Key points about orbital fractures in children